-Is your scheduling software turning clients off?
+Is your scheduling software for appointments turning clients off?
 When’s the last time you read through the message attached to your scheduling link?

 There are so many reasons to use a scheduling program and it can easily turn people off when not positioned properly.

 Two years ago I wrote an article called, Technology Isn’t Always The Answer.
 In it, I talk about how technology should be used to enhance the relationship with clients, not replace it.
 With scheduling software becoming more common place in our business interactions, this same sentiment applies.

 When you send a scheduling link to a prospective client the messaging should be for the prospect’s benefit, not yours.
 Too many people position their scheduling software (unintentionally I hope) as if they’re too busy to make time to schedule an appointment with you.
 And frankly, the people that come off as “too busy” often come off as “self-important” as well.
 This impression does nothing to build rapport with a prospect.

 Think about the impression you want to make when a prospect is booking an appointment.
 Do you want them to know you appreciate and value their time?
 Do you want them to easily book a time that works best in their schedule?
 Are you looking forward to connecting with them?

 For those that answered yes to the questions above, review your messaging and see if that’s how it reads to a prospect/client?
 More often than not, these messages are filled with “I” statements.
 My loyal readers and clients know that a bunch of “I” statements in any message turns people off.
 Another example of a statement that might turn people off is, “Please pick a time that is open in my schedule and I’ll be happy to meet with you.”
 That statement reads more about how it benefits the writer than the reader.